M66B/FairEmail/FAQ.md

 **Important**

 There is a lot of technical information in this FAQ, mostly for specific problems or specific use cases.
-For other more common questions, please see the tutorials below or contact me via *Get support* below.
+For other, more common questions, please see the tutorials below or contact me via *Get support* below.

 <br />